cjmuth/IntroToProg-Python-Mod07/docs/index.md

 # Module07 Website

-Should I add a menu?
-Allow the user to make the program try to unpickle a file before it's created?
+- Open pickle file
+- If file doesn't exist
+  - Catch the exception and notify user
+- If file does exist
+  - Display the data

-- Read from a non existent file
+- Read in a text file
-- Get some data
 - Display the data
 - Pickle the data
 - Display pickled data